MirandaKhoury/DS_Group_6/README.md

 Scripts folder:
-Average_Sentiment_By_Season.Rmd
 rickandmorty.Rmd

-Section 3: Instructions for reproducing results
+## Section 3: Instructions for reproducing results

 To replicate our results, first download all four of the .xls files in the Data folder.
 If not already installed, install R and RStudio.
 You can download R by selecting one of the mirrors from this site (https://cran.r-project.org/mirrors.html) and selecting “Download R for [your operating system]”.
 You can download RStudio from this site (https://posit.co/download/rstudio-desktop/).